Nalla Idathu Sammandham: Plot

 A wealthy man with a wayward son and a daughter, who is a nurse, thinks his son would change his ways if he gets married.
 He arranges a marriage for his son with another wealthy man's daughter, and sends the communication to his son and daughter.
-The wedding comes as a surprise to the son who does not intend getting married.
+The wedding comes as a surprise to the son who does not intend on getting married.
 However, he informs his sister he will be present at the wedding ceremony.
-He turns up just in time to tie the mangala sutra.
+He turns up just in time to tie the mangalasutra.
 The young bride joins her husband with hopes of a happy marriage, but her life turns out to be sheer torture.
 Meanwhile, the nurse falls in love with a police officer, and soon the story takes a few turns and twists.
 Finally, the wayward son reforms, and all live happily.